 As leading manufacturers of personal lube, we do our best to dispel sexual misconceptions anytime we can.
-And though a lot of the confusion we run into is understandable, we’re continuously amazed by some of the stereotypes surrounding bisexuality.
-To hear some people talk, you’d think a bisexual was some sort of mythical creature -- a unicorn or a sasquatch who we can never hope to fully understand.
+And though a lot of the confusion we run into is understandable, we’re continuously amazed by some of the stereotypes surrounding sexual orientation, specifically bisexuality.
+The way some people talk, you’d think a bisexual was some sort of mythical creature — a unicorn or a sasquatch whom we can never hope to fully understand.
 But understanding bisexuality really isn’t that difficult, and to help we thought we’d dispel the three most common myths about bisexuality:

 Clearly, bisexuality exists.
 For proof, just ask your friendly neighborhood bisexual.
-If that’s not enough to convince you, consider relying on science.
-A study at Northwestern University showed groups of gay, straight and bisexual men a series of gay, straight and bisexual images and noted their physical and emotional responses.
+If that’s not enough to convince you that there are plenty of bisexual people, consider relying on science.
+A study conducted on attraction at Northwestern University showed groups of gay, straight and bisexual men a series of gay, straight and bisexual images and noted their physical and emotional responses.
 The study concluded that the bisexual test subjects did in fact have a “bisexual pattern of genital arousal.”
-If that’s not enough proof to bust this myth, we don’t know what is!
+If that’s not enough proof to bust this myth about sexual orientation and bisexual people, we don’t know what is!

-But a bisexual doesn’t magically stop being attracted to women just because she marries a man or vice versa, just like a straight man doesn’t stop being attracted to other woman just because he marries one woman.
-A bisexual can have one partner for 50 years and still identify as bisexual -- because sexuality is about who and what you’re attracted to, not just who you’re currently sleeping with.
+But a bisexual doesn’t magically stop being attracted to women just because he or she marries a man or vice versa, just like a straight man doesn’t stop being attracted to other woman just because he marries one woman.
+A bisexual person can have one partner for 50 years and still identify as bisexual — because sexuality is about who and what you’re attracted to, not just who you’re currently sleeping with.

 Because bisexuals are attracted to both men and women, some people believe they simply can’t be in a faithful, monogamous relationship.
-It’s true that some bisexual individuals prefer non-monogamy or open relationships, but are all bisexuals insatiable cheaters?
+This is not accurate and is one of the biggest myths about bisexuality.
+It’s true that some bisexual individuals prefer non-monogamy or open relationships, but does that mean all bisexuals insatiable cheaters because of this strong attraction to both men and women?
 Definitely not.
 In fact, one Australian study found that 89% of female bisexuals were in long-term monogamous relationships and that bisexuals of all stripes were just as capable of monogamy as their straight or gay counterparts.
-Consider this myth officially busted!
+Consider this myth about the bisexual community officially busted!

 Want to know more about what it means to be bisexual?
-We recommend visiting Bisexual.org -- it’s a great resource of knowledge, community and support.
+We recommend visiting Bisexual.org — it’s a great resource of knowledge and support for the bisexual community.